emsm3eus-crypto/van-Veen-et-al.-2026/README.md

 ### Sholl analysis

-1. Open `sholl analysis/script` in RStudio.
+1. Open the script in RStudio.
 2. When prompted by `selectDirectory()`, choose the `sholl analysis/` folder of this repository.
 3. Run the script.